 6-Step Guide for Delivering Professional Web Conferences

 With so much of our daily work lives taking place online nowadays, it comes as no surprise to see a growing trend of professionals, including eLearning instructors, taking their meetings into the cloud and hosting web conferences.
 The benefits are clear: it takes you and your attendees from anywhere in the world and puts you on the same page where you can view the same screen content in real-time.
 Web conferences save time, increase productivity, enhance communication and reduce travel costs.

 However as this growing trend becomes more apparent across a range of industries, it’s necessary to stop for a moment and think: “How can I host a professional web conference?
 What do I do?”

-Your agenda will help you determine all the content and material which you require for your upcoming conference.
-This is important for two reasons:
+Read Up – Your agenda will help you determine all the content and material which you require for your upcoming conference.

 Also as part of cleaning up before a web conference, you may need to consider your computer desktop.
 Many of us have a dozen or more files and folders saved on our desktop which are not only distracting to your attendees but might also be confidential.
 Create a new folder and drag/drop all your desktop files and folders into this new folder.